wonsunahn/CS1622_Fall2025/projects/4/README.md

 ### Completing codegen.cpp

 You are given some skeleton code in the form of the 'void codegen()' function.
+As of now, the skeleton code only does correct code generation for the tests/helloworld.mjava source code (note that outputs/helloworld.out is identical to outputs_solution/helloworld.out and output_diffs/helloworld.diff is empty).
+Your job is to complete the implementation of the codegen() function so that it works for all MINI-JAVA source codes.
+Note that some parts of the skeleton code is hard-coded to only correctly generate helloworld.mjava and part of your job would be to modify that code so that it works in a more generic way.
+Please feel free to add more helper functions to implement codegen(), for modularity and readability.

-The code simply iterates over the symbol table and calls emitSymbol(i) on each of those symbols.
-Your job is to fill in the emitSymbol function to emit the code for the corresponding symbol.
-Note that the syntax tree is not passed in anywhere.
+The codegen() function simply iterates over the symbol table and calls emitSymbol(i) on each of those symbols.
+Your job is to fill in the emitSymbol function to emit the code for the corresponding symbol (you will have no need to change the codegen() function itself).
+Note that the syntax tree is not passed into the codegen() function .
 That is because all the information needed to emit code for the symbol is already in the symbol table, if you did semantic analysis properly.
 In fact, there is no use for the syntax tree any more.
-Please practice modular programming and add helper functions and variables as needed --- otherwise, the emitSymbol function is going to get too big and unwieldy.

-Whenever you emit code for a symbol (in effect, defining the symbol), register the LLVM object that represents that symbol in the symbol table, using the OBJECT_ATTR attribute.
+Whenever you define a symbol such as a class, function, or variable, register the LLVM object that represents that symbol in the symbol table, using the OBJECT_ATTR attribute.
 This is going to prove useful when you later use the symbol (for example, reading/writing a variable or calling a function).
 You can use the corresponding LLVM object to emit the code for its use.
+In the skeleton code, note how the return value of emitFunction is a function LLVM object which is subsequently registered on the symbol table using the SetAttr function.
+Later, in the emitFunctionCall function, the LLVM object is used as a parameter to CreateCall API to generate the function call.

-For example, take a look at the outputs_solution/variables.log file:
+For another example, take a look at the outputs_solution/variables.log file:

 ```
 **************** SYMBOL TABLE ****************